-There's a lot of content out there teaching bloggers how to make money online that is just plain garbage.
+There's a lot of content out there teaching bloggers how to make money online that is just plain wrong.
 Sorry to say it, but many so-called gurus are leading people down the wrong path.
 I see it time and time again.

-On with the list of blogging secrets pro bloggers don't want you to know.
+Let's start the list of blogging secrets pro bloggers don't want you to know.

-You can make money blogging about blogging
+Yes, you can make money blogging about blogging

 Let's get this one out of the way.
 Yes, you read that right.
 You can make money blogging about blogging.